How to integrate fonts on WordPress?

 To do this:

-• Then select the font that suits you
+• Then select the font you require;

-• Click on the “download” tab and save the zip file locally on your computer;
+• Click on the “Download” tab and save the zip file locally on your computer;

 Now that you know how to integrate fonts into WordPress, let’s see how you can modify them yourself at any time.

 2.1.
-Modifying your fonts on WordPress
+Modifying fonts on WordPress

 • Use the block editor or the classic editor;